 (1) This number represents the vesting during 2023 of previously granted service-based LTIP Units.
 An individual, upon the vesting of an equity award, does not receive cash equal to the amount contained in the Value Realized on Vesting column of this table.
-Instead, the amounts contained in the Value Realized on Vesting column stock on the applicable vesting date.
-For purposes of this table, it is assumed that one LTIP Unit represents the conomic equivalent of one share of Common Stock.
+Instead, the amounts contained in the Value Realized on Vesting column reflect the market value of our common stock on the applicable vesting date.
+For purposes of this table, it is assumed that one LTIP Unit represents the economic equivalent of one share of Common Stock.
 The LTIP Units do not realize their full economic value until certain conditions are met as described in this proxy statement under the caption "- Compensation Discussion and Analysis-Equity-Based Compensation".